Frequently Asked Questions

 How do I seek an extension for my junior independent work or senior thesis deadline?

 Princeton’s philosophy is that extensions are given when compelling circumstances beyond a student’s control prevent completion of work on the due date.
 Illness and family emergencies are valid grounds for an accommodation; “Needing more time to do a better paper” is not.

 There are University-wide deadlines for junior independent work (the first Tuesday of reading period each term) and senior theses (the first day of reading period in the spring term).
 However, departments are free to set earlier deadlines for their own students, and many do.
 For any departmental deadline earlier than the University deadline, your departmental representative (not your independent work adviser) is the person you will need to contact to petition for a short extension.
 Such an extension can in no case carry past the University deadline.
 Any independent work extension beyond the University deadline — like all other end-of-term extensions — needs to start with your residential college dean, who in appropriate cases will follow up with your departmental representative.

 How do I get advice about non-departmental courses?

 It’s true that the course-selection advising you get from your dept rep or departmental adviser will be largely directed toward departmental considerations.
 If you have questions about courses related to certificate programs of interest to you, the directors of those programs would be your best resources.
-For all other course advising questions, your residential college dean and director of studies are happy to discuss these matters with you, and your college’s Peer Academic Advisers, are also able to be very helpful.
+For all other course advising questions, your residential college dean and assistant dean are happy to discuss these matters with you, and your college’s Peer Academic Advisers, are also able to be very helpful.